 - Identify and interpret the appropriate diagnostics and laboratory medicine for each disease.
 (PAST 524/534/544)

-Springfield College physician assistant students excel at medical knowledge and patient care goals as evidenced by our 100 percent pass rate for the past nine years.
+Springfield College PA students excel at medical knowledge and patient care goals as evidenced by our Pass Rate posted on the webpage.

-Our students consistently score above average on the Physician Assistant National Certifying Exam tasks areas when compared to the national mean.
+Our students consistently score on par on the PANCE tasks areas when compared to the national mean.